wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/new-interface.md

 [Contract-driven](https://en.wikipedia.org/wiki/Design_by_contract) design and development (CDD) has been a long-favored technique for developers building microservices and other types of composable systems.
 Not only does CDD make our initial design experience easier, but it continues to pay dividends throughout the life cycle of our application.

-### Creating a Smithy Interface
+### Creating a smithy interface

 When designing our interface for the payments capability, we need to clearly define the list of operations and data types to be used.
 Before getting into the code used to do this, let's look at what we think the operation list might be:

-* `AuthorizePayment` - Validates that a potential payment transaction can go through.
+* __AuthorizePayment__ - Validates that a potential payment transaction can go through.
 If this succeeds then we should assume it is safe to complete a payment.
-Payments _cannot_ be completed without getting a validation code (in other words, all payments have to be pre-authorized).
+Payments _cannot_ be completed without getting a validation code (in other words, all payments must be pre-authorized).
-* `CompletePayment` - Completes a previously authorized payment.
+* __CompletePayment__ - Completes a previously authorized payment.
 This operation requires the "authorization code" from a successful authorization operation.
-* `GetPaymentMethods` - Retrieves an _opaque_ list of payment methods, which is a list of customer-facing method names and the _[tokens](https://en.wikipedia.org/wiki/Tokenization_(data_security))_ belonging to that payment method.
+* __GetPaymentMethods__ - Retrieves an _opaque_ list of payment methods, which is a list of customer-facing method names and the _[tokens](https://en.wikipedia.org/wiki/Tokenization_(data_security))_ belonging to that payment method.
 You could think of this list as a previously saved list of payment methods stored in a "wallet".
 A payment method _token_ is required to authorize and subsequently complete a payment transaction.
-A customer could have previously supplied their credit card and user-friendly labels for those methods like "personal" and "work", etc.
+A customer may have stored multiple tokens in their wallet with familiar labels such as "family credit card", "business account", etc.

-Now let's take a look at the payloads that might be used.
+Now let's take a look at the data payloads that might be used with these methods.
 Again, keep in mind that this is an example use case: a real implementation is likely to have far more detail.

 #### AuthorizePaymentRequest